robin-hartmann/template-js-node-modern/README.md

 # lint the project using eslint
 npm run lint

-# removes the generated folder
+# remove the generated folder
 npm run clean

 # build the project